Video Encoded Invisible Light: Use in toys

 This technology is also used in other toys, for example Toby Terrier.

 VEIL was used in various ad campaigns for Foster's Lager.
 The campaign incorporated the use of VEIL decoders inside little figures of the famous cricket players Boon and Shane Warne.
 The toys would make comments during the cricket matches while in front of the television.

 Other uses

 As of December 2005, VEIL was proposed as a DRM tool to counter the analog hole, as a technological measure legally enforced by the US Digital Content Security Act.
 In this regard, it is a more fine-grained successor to Macrovision.

-VEIL acts together with CGMS-A signal ("broadcast flag") in the vertical blanking interval, where it is used to encode the Rights Assertion Mark (RAM) signal.
+VEIL acts together with CGMS-A signal in the vertical blanking interval, where it is used to encode the Rights Assertion Mark (RAM) signal.
 The CGMS-A can be stripped too easily from the analog signal, therefore the presence of RAM but absence of CGMS-A will tell the copy protection system to deny the copy.